Teeth whitening strips (Crest Whitestrips®)

 How are whitening strips used?

-How long are strips worn?
+How long are the strips worn?

 Dental research has shown that the whitening effect produced by peroxide tooth whiteners is simply a function of concentration and treatment time.

-It's ok to quit early.
+It's OK to quit early.

-Of course, if a person has already achieved the whitening results they want before they've used the entire contents of their whitening-strips kit, or if the side effects they experience become unmanageable, treatments may be terminated at any time.
+Of course, if a person has already achieved the whitening results they want before they've used the entire contents of their kit, or if the side effects they experience become unmanageable, treatments may be terminated at any time.

 How effective are teeth whitening strips?

-What does dental research show?
+What does dental research say about strip effectiveness?

 The above findings suggest that most people who use whitening strips should expect to see at least some level of results.
 And for a very large percentage of these people, this level may be quite satisfactory.